Image Credit: grace-kobe.com

 "In the western region, moving beyond the previous bedroom community format, a new town was established that incorporates multiple functions including 'living,' 'working,' 'learning,' and 'recreation,' structured around residential areas, industrial zones, and a comprehensive sports park."

-Seishin New Town consists of three interconnected areas developed approximately 10 years apart:
+Seishin New Town was followed by Seishinminami New Town built to the south, with the region now consisting of three interconnected areas developed approximately 10 years apart:

 - Kobe Research Park City (opened 1985) - 302ha, planned for 20,000 people, currently ~19,000 residents